-When you hear the phrase “drop shipping” for the first time, you might think this is another word for third party logistics.
+When you hear the phrase “drop shipping fulfillment” for the first time, you might think this is another word for third-party logistics.
 Drop shipping does allow eCommerce businesses to have a third party ship products to customers, but the services provided by drop shippers and fulfillment centers are quite different.

-While it is true that both drop shipping and third-party fulfillment involve an outsourced order fulfillment process, they are very different eCommerce business models.
+While it is true that both third-party and drop shipping fulfillment involve an outsourced order fulfillment process, they are quite different eCommerce business models.

-This article was created to help eCommerce business owners understand drop shipping and third-party fulfillment, so you can decide which of the two is more suitable for your business.
+We’ve written this article to help eCommerce business owners understand third-party and drop shipping fulfillment, so you can decide which of the two is more suitable for your business.

-Before comparing the pros and cons of each approach to order fulfillment, it’s helpful to have a clear understanding of drop shipping and third-party fulfillment.
+Before comparing the pros and cons of each approach, it’s helpful to clearly understand drop shipping and third-party fulfillment.

-The key to understanding third-party fulfillment is that the seller buys his or her inventory in bulk, and then contracts with a fulfillment warehouse to handle all aspects of order fulfillment.
-This is a good option for a seller who doesn’t have a warehouse of their own, but would like to keep their own inventory.
+The key to understanding third-party fulfillment is that the seller buys their inventory in bulk.
+Then, they contract with a fulfillment warehouse to handle all aspects of order fulfillment.
+This option is suitable for a seller who doesn’t have a warehouse of their own but wants to keep their own inventory.

 - You buy products in bulk from a manufacturer or distributor.

 - You list the products in your online shop.
-Before products are listed for sale, they should already have been delivered to the third-party fulfillment company.
+Before you list products for sale, they should already be at the third-party fulfillment company warehouse.